The history of Shift Right testing

 Companies that have made a success of continuous deployment have adopted a number of strategies.
 These strategies have evolved over time and are the result of much trial and error.
 Key strategies include Dark Launching, Canary Testing, Code Instrumentation, Production User Monitoring, and Production Testing.
 Collectively, these involve shifting more testing resources into production.
 Hence the phrase, Shift Right.

 In the next blog, we will see what you need to do in order to implement Shift Right.
 Most of these concepts aren’t new, and many of them come from the major SaaS and IaaS providers.
 We will also look at the apparent tension between Shift Left and Shift Right.
-By the end, you will understand why you should adopt Shift Right in your business.
+By the end, you will understand why you should adopt Shift Right in your business as addressed in the Functionize Manifesto.